 What if I have a 'lot' of choices?

 Pathagoras allows you to create an unlimited number of choices within a standard multiple-choice variable.
-However, if you need to list more than 5 or 6 we recommend that you use *Aliases*, a p featowerful feature discussed in the next section that allows you an unlimited number of choices.
-(Think the 50 United States, all the countries in the world, all of the flavors of Ben & Jerry's© Ice Cream, and similar long lists.)
+However, if you need to list more than 5 or 6 we recommend that you use *Aliases*, a powerful feature discussed in the next section that allows you an unlimited number of choices to be presented in your document as a single word.
+(Think *States* as the alias for the 50 United States, *Countries* for all the countries in the world, and of course, *Flavors* to contain all of the possibilities for Ben & Jerry's© Ice Cream.)

 What if I want to use a multiple-choice variable in different sections of my document, but be able to select different values?